 Related collection items

->

-> The Beggar’s Opera (1728) overview John Gay’s The Beggar's Opera survives as the best-known example of a ...
+The Beggar’s Opera (1728) overview John Gay’s The Beggar's Opera survives as the best-known example of ...

 The Rape of the Lock overview Alexander Pope’s The Rape of the Lock is a poem of five cantos, written in ...